vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 ---
 More and more people have been using Peakboard Hub as a file management system.
 And with [Peakboard version 4.1](/Peakboard-4.1-Is-Here-And-Its-a-Game-Changer.html), you can now use Hub files directly in your Peakboard applications, with the new *Hub files data source*---opening the door to wide array of exciting possibilities.

-In today's article, we're going to take an in-depth look at the Hub files data source.
-We will build a dynamic information board.
+In today's article, we're going to explain how to use the new Hub files data source.
+We'll build a dynamic infoboard application, where the user can view informational PDFs stored on the Hub, as well as upload their own PDFs to the Hub.

 The end user can upload PDF documents to the Hub file system, and the application dynamically shows the PDFs in different categories depending on the folder they are placed in.
 So the file system and the uploaded PDFs actually shape the appearance of the information board.

 This project is also an official Peakboard template which can be downloaded [here](https://templates.peakboard.com/Company_Information_PDF/en).